Installation Path A - Automated Installation by Cloudera Manager

 Choose the services you want to start on your cluster

-- If you are installing the Enterprise Edition, choose whether to install Cloudera Navigator.
+- Choose whether to install Cloudera Navigator.
 Cloudera Navigator is independently licensed from the core Cloudera Enterprise offering.

 - Click Inspect Role Assignments to see how the wizard will assign roles for the services you have chosen, and change them if you need to.
+These assignments are typically acceptable, but you can reassign services to nodes of your choosing, if desired.
 The wizard evaluates the hardware configurations of the cluster hosts to determine the best machines for each role.
 For example, the wizard assigns the NameNode role to the machine that best meets the NameNode requirements.
 The wizard also configures other options, such as the number of map and reduce slots for TaskTracker, on the basis of the size of the cluster and the physical characteristics of each machines, such as the number of CPUs, amount of RAM, and disk space.
 These assignments are typically acceptable, but you can reassign services to nodes of your choosing, if desired.

 - Click Continue when you are satisfied with the assignments.

 - On the Database Setup page, configure settings for the

 Activity Monitor, Service Monitor, Report Manager, Host Monitor, and Hive